Chermann-KING/testimonials_grid_section---JUNIOR/README.md

 # Frontend Mentor - Testimonials grid section

-This is a solution to the [Testimonials grid section](images\testimonials-grid-section-print-screen.png).
+This is the [Testimonials grid section coding challenge](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help improve coding skills by completing realistic projects.

+## Welcome! 👋

+Thanks for taking a look at my solution to this front-end coding challenge.

 ## Table of contents